tadaka9/pyencpng/README.md

 <br>On Linux, MacOS, and Windows's Cygwin (or MinGW), GCC or Clang should be installed.</br>
 <br>On Windows, Microsoft C/C++ compiler (for Visual Studio) should be installed (to avoid errors like: "Unable to find vcvarsall.bat").</br>
 OpenSSL should be installed.
-<br>If you get memory error from Python, expand Windows paging or Linux swap.<br>
+<br>If you get memory error from Python, increase Windows paging or Linux swap.<br>
 ## Installation instructions

 ```bash